jsswd888/algorithm_datastructure/README.md

 > ## Updates
 - 6.20 update: double pointer one question left; rest section wait for update
 - 6.22: finished doubel pointer section; start with greedy; daily question updated routinely.
+- 6.29: New **Data Structure** section plan: also include some leetcode questions.
+The folder structure & introductions will be modified in near future (after finishing dynamic programming & k-th element sequencing section; planned to start in early July)

 > ## Leetcode